 It is very apparent to everyone that weddings are quite a dichotomy—filled with contradictions.

 Beginnings and endings.
 Expected extravagance clashing with necessary budgets.
 The anticipation of the perfect day colliding with unknowns and fears.
-The exhilaration of love and joy contrasted by forgotten details, letdowns, and disappointments.
-The elevated happiness and the greatest stress all tied up into one day.Shifting from being an independent person to becoming a couple while making a multitude of decisions together is a challenging transition indeed.
+The exhilaration of love and joy contrasted with forgotten details, letdowns, and disappointments.
+The elevated happiness and the greatest stress are all tied up in one day.Estimated reading time: 4 minutesShifting from being an independent person to becoming a couple while making a multitude of decisions together is a challenging transition indeed.
 No one tells you how little is yet known about how to maneuver the complex experience of wedding planning.
 No one lets you in on how hard it can be to navigate so many conflicting desires and emotions between you as a couple.

 On top of these challenges is a discomforting murmur in the background of the mind, “Have I made the right decision?”
 “Are we getting married too soon?”
 “Will marriage take the adventure out of our relationship?”
 And then let's not forget the wave of emotions, opinions, and advice from family members, friends, in-laws, bridesmaids, “the experts,” and of course, the latest trends on Pinterest.
 Phew!